-While other approaches rely on technologies such as WebDAV, which is known for latency and headaches, our direct approach has proven itself to be far more efficient, and is now the way that most leading DAMs handle such connectivity.
-We have over 25 DAM partnerships so far, with more on the way.
+While other approaches rely on technologies such as WebDAV, which is known for latency and headaches, our direct approach has proven to be far more efficient.
+It is now the way that most leading DAMs handle such connectivity.
+We partner with the leading DAMs, and have encountered just about every major player in the space.

 This post talks about 10 of the DAMs we’ve encountered, which happen to represent a great cross-section of the DAMs out there today.
 First, I will share an overview of what DAM is, heavily borrowing from the wonderful work of DAM guru Theresa Regli, whose book Digital and Marketing Asset Managment: the Real Story about DAM Technology and Practice is an essential guide for anyone in this space.

 What is a DAM?
 Ten things that a real DAM does

 According to Theresa, a real DAM does the following ten things:

 - Store assets

 - Transform assets

 - Enrich assets